 Lower Schoolers are encouraged to take ownership of their service, and they have frequent opportunities to determine how they want to help solve problems.
 For a recent fall day of service on campus, for example, Lower Schoolers decided that they would help beautify campus by working with the facilities team to plant mums.
 The Lower School’s Service Club, which meets after school, provides additional opportunities for students to give back to the community.

-In Upper School, our students participate in weeklong service adventures that are life-changing opportunities to experience the world in a brand-new way.
+In Upper School, our students participate in service adventures that are life-changing opportunities to experience the world in a brand-new way.

-Students have numerous opportunities to participate in addition service projects throughout the school year.
+Students typically have numerous opportunities to participate in addition service projects throughout the school year.
 Within Fay’s own community, students serve as helpers in the Primary and Lower School in art and language classes and at P.E and lunch.
 They volunteer at the Fay School Farmers Market, and they can join the after-school community service club or the Green Squad (Fay’s recycling team).
 They also volunteer at local homeless shelters, Habitat for Humanity, Veterans, Inc., the Southborough Senior Center, and at numerous local community events.

 Dedicated service is woven throughout the Upper School curriculum.
 In Craig Ferraro’s Pre-Algebra class, for example, students become “Statistical Servants